nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Actor:** User
 **MSS:**
 1. User opens the application.
-2. User enters a command for help
+2. User enters a command for help.
-3. GAB displays a window with a list of commands for the user
+3. GAB displays a window with a link to the user guide.
 4. Use case ends.